December 4, 2025 (2mo ago) — last updated January 28, 2026 (24d ago)

 With SRP, bugs are easier to find: payment issues live in PaymentService, not spread across a dozen files.
 Limiting a bug’s scope makes fixing it faster and reduces the chance a fix breaks something else.

-The scope of a bug is limited to the scope of a single responsibility.
+“Once responsibilities are separated, the scope of a bug is limited to the scope of a single responsibility.”

 SRP enables parallel work with fewer conflicts:

 A single-purpose function is straightforward to unit test.
-By contrast, testing a multi-responsibility class often requires complex mocks and brittle test setups.
-Extracting services like EmailService makes reuse easy across the codebase and avoids unnecessary duplication.
+A multi-responsibility class often requires complex mocks and brittle setups.
+Extracting services like EmailService makes reuse simple and avoids duplication.

 SRP violations are often subtle and grow over time.
-Ask yourself: “How many different reasons could cause me to change this file?”
-If you can list more than one business or technical reason, you likely have an SRP smell.
+Ask: “How many distinct reasons could cause me to change this file?”
+If more than one business or technical reason exists, you likely have an SRP smell.

 A common backend smell is an overloaded service class.
 A UserService that starts with registration can end up handling authentication, profile updates, notifications, and DB connections.
 That’s a clear SRP violation.